josmar-crwdstffng/angular/aio/content/guide/animations.md

 # Introduction to Angular animations

 Animation provides the illusion of motion: HTML elements change styling over time.
-Well-designed animations can make your application more fun and straightforward to use, but they aren't just cosmetic.
+Well-designed animations can make your application more fun and straightforward to use, but they are not just cosmetic.
 Animations can improve your application and user experience in a number of ways:

 *   Without animations, web page transitions can seem abrupt and jarring
-*   Motion greatly enhances the user experience, so animations give users a chance to detect the application's response to their actions
+*   Motion greatly enhances the user experience, so animations give users a chance to detect the response of the application to their actions
-*   Good animations intuitively call the user's attention to where it is needed
+*   Good animations intuitively call the attention of the user to where it is needed

 Typically, animations involve multiple style *transformations* over time.
 An HTML element can move, change color, grow or shrink, fade, or slide off the page.
 These changes can occur simultaneously or sequentially.You can control the timing of each transformation.

-Angular's animation system is built on CSS functionality, which means you can animate any property that the browser considers animatable.
+The animation system in Angular is built on CSS functionality, which means you can animate any property that the browser considers animatable.
 This includes positions, sizes, transforms, colors, borders, and more.
-The W3C maintains a list of animatable properties on its [CSS Transitions](https://www.w3.org/TR/css-transitions-1) page.
+The W3C maintains a list of animatable properties on the associated [CSS Transitions](https://www.w3.org/TR/css-transitions-1) page.

 ## About this guide